hamlucas123/WHO-Project/README.md

 - Runs a multivariable beta regression model with all potential predictors and calculates VIF andn tolerance scores (to determine multicollinearity).
 - Searches for the best model by performing an exhaustive subset search among all covariates (given no multicollinearity) and ranks models based on R-Squared statistic.
 - Runs likelihood ratio tests among the top 10 models to choose the final one.

 2. predictEDA.R

 -  Tabulated country-level predictors according to quartiles of fully vaccinated countries
 -  For each country-level predictor, the number of countries included is shown.
 The mean and standard deviation are also calculated for each quartile.
 -  Table of countries in each quartile produced

 3. subpop_plots.R

 - Used to produce correlation matrices between the subpopulations and the predictors.
-- Graphs showing the correlations between Older Adults and COVID vaccination uptake is alson in this script.
+- Graphs showing the correlations between Older Adults and COVID vaccination uptake is also in this script.

 4. vaccineEDA.R

 - Summary statistics for vaccination
 - Table of vaccination rates across WHO Europe countries
 - Bar chart of vaccination rate in vulnerable populations